crcn/tandem-old/README.md

 </component>
 ```

-In our higher order component code (in regular JSX this time), we can use "hydrate" this module like so:
+In our higher order component code (in regular JSX this time), we can hydrate this module like so:

 ```typescript
 import * as React from "react";